 It no longer matters, but, for point of reference, four year 120% contracts for Henry and Vasquez will total a combined $15,167,563.
 Contrastly, 100% scale contracts for the two of them would have totalled a combined $12,639,636.
 That is a difference of $2,527,927, over four years, for a combined eight years of service between the two players.
 That total amount is less than they just sold Dominique Jones for, less than they just gave Tony Allen, less than they got for taking on Steven Hunter’s deal last year, and less than 40% of what they’re still paying Marko Jaric, a man currently without a job.
 Worse still, Henry and Vasquez would probably have met those minute incentives – if not in year one, then through the remainder of the contract.
 The savings, therefore, would have been even less.
 Yet that comparatively trivial amount was deemed enough to risk everything.

-On a wider scale, it's a justifiable course of action.
+On a wider scale, it’s a justifiable course of action.
 But this was not the time, and not the team.
-And the way it was so publicly mishandled renders any defense impotent.
+And the way it was so publicly mishandled renders any defence impotent.
 Heisley stuffed up.

 |Griz don’t lies, though.
 Griz tell the truth.
 That is Griz problem.|